carlosparaciari/LeastSquarePackage/README.md

 Note: Only Debug and Release are supported.

-As mentioned in lectures, CMake will find 3rd party libraries using either
-  1. a FindModule.cmake included within CMake's distribution, e.g. Boost
-  2. a custom made FindModule.cmake, e.g. Eigen
-  3. using CMAKE_PREFIX_PATH and 'config mode' e.g. OpenCV

-(where Module is the name of your module, e.g. OpenCV, Boost).

-However, your host system is very likely to have a version of Boost that is different to the one assumed here.
-So if you want to turn Boost on, you should probably try and use the one provided by this SuperBuild.
+It might be possible that your host system have a version of Boost that is different from the one assumed here (1.63.0).
+If you want to set the SuperBuild option on, or you have a different version, you should modify the main CMakeLists.txt file (replace 1.63 with your version number in line 357).

 Windows Users